Gabe Langholtz is an American Abstract painter, living and working in Austin Texas.

 In line with many of his artistic influences, Langholtz’ paintings are rugged, imperfect, yet heavy with the human spirit.

-Langholtz is influenced by the work of Mary Fedden, Milton Avery, Mary Newcomb and Gary Bunt, while folk art, collage and mosaic heavily inform his distinctive style.
+Langholtz is influenced by the work of Mary Fedden, Milton Avery, Mark Rothko and Gary Bunt, while folk art and collage heavily inform his distinctive style.